GiovanniBruno/Hello-World/README.md

 # Hello-World
 Meu Primeiro Repositório do Github
-I love :coffee: and :pizza:
+I like :coffee: and :pizza: